webpack/webpack.js.org/src/content/configuration/optimization.md

 };
 ```

-## `optimization.noEmitOnErrors`
+## `optimization.emitOnErrors`

 `boolean`

-Use the `optimization.noEmitOnErrors` to skip the emitting phase whenever there are errors while compiling.
-This ensures that no erroring assets are emitted.
-The `emitted` flag in the stats is `false` for all assets.
+Use the `optimization.emitOnErrors` to emit assets whenever there are errors while compiling.
+This ensures that erroring assets are emitted.
+Critical errors are emitted into the generated code and will cause errors at runtime.

 __webpack.config.js__